RequestPrivacy/rootlessDocker/README.md

 #### Install

 After Red Hat made rootless Podman as an alternative to rootfull docker, Docker needed to up its game and has provided us with a mode called "Rootless mode/docker".
-The install is prett [easy]([Run the Docker daemon as a non-root user (Rootless mode) | Docker Docs](https://docs.docker.com/engine/security/rootless/)) but can vary a bit accross distros.
+The install is prett [easy](https://docs.docker.com/engine/security/rootless/) but can vary a bit accross distros.
 Check out the guide!

 For an out of the box Ubuntu Server 22.04.3 LTS it consists of the following steps: